Three Things You Have to Know When Purchasing Solar Panels for Your Home

 - Is it a monocrystalline panel?

 - Is the solar panel on the Tier One list?

 - Are you paying for the name or for value?

 Monocrystalline panels are the gold standard for a residential solar install, especially in Ohio.
-These panels are cut from pure silicon, as opposed to melted down and poured into cells like polycrystalline panels.
-This makes monocrystalline panels the most efficient panels on the market.
-This is why these panels make up the majority of residential solar installations.
+These panels are cut from pure silicon, as opposed to polycrystalline panels that are made from silicon being melted down and poured into cells.
+This makes monocrystalline panels the most efficient panels on the market and explains why these panels make up the majority of residential solar installations.

 What is the Tier One list?
 The Bloomberg Tier One list simply divides up panel manufacturers by how financially sound they are.
 To be considered “tier one”, the company must be doing well and planning for future growth.
 This is important to know because buying a solar array is essentially buying a 25-year relationship with both manufacturers and an installer.
 You want to be with companies that are actually going to be around that long!

+It is important to consider brand versus value when selecting solar panels.
 Why do people buy certain luxury vehicle brands?
 Most of the time, it is about what the brand represents.
 Sure, the companies that make those cars also have quality, but so do the non-luxury brands.
 When buying solar, the luxury, name-brand companies can charge more for little to no quality difference.
 The best return on investment is often from a company that has a lot of value but isn’t well known.
-There are some quality brands on the Tier One list that are not familiar to the average homeowner, those often have great value for the best cost.
+There are some quality brands on the Tier One list that are not familiar to the average homeowner, but often have great value for the best cost.